vicendominguez/sockstat-zabbix-module/README.md

 Zabbix 2.2.x template
 ---------------------

-Include a xml file (zabbix_template/) to import in Zabbix server with:
+There is a xml file (zabbix_template/) to import in Zabbix server with:

 * 5 items
 * 1 graph